Task Management Software

 • Financial resources required for completing the task

-If during the course of the project management planning stage , project manager suddenly detects some issues that cause insufficiency of human/financial resources and improper task deadline identification, he should immediately contact stakeholders to discuss the issues and generate solutions.
-After solutions are developed and implemented successfully, project manager can create project schedules that allow defining time-frame for each task.
+If during the course of the stage , project manager suddenly detects some issues that cause insufficiency of human/financial resources and improper task deadline identification, he should immediately contact stakeholders to discuss the issues and generate solutions.
+After solutions are developed and implemented successfully, project manager can create schedules that allow defining time-frame for each task.

 Shared calendar program

 • Developing supporting plans.
-This step of project management planning process aims at creating supporting plans that allow current project to be better planned in terms of communication, resource availability, and risk mitigation.
+This step of process aims at creating supporting plans that allow current project to be better planned in terms of communication, resource availability, and risk mitigation.
 Project manager in cooperation with project team and under supervision of project stakeholders develops the following supporting plans:

 • HR management plan